RobinsonGroup/robinsongroup.github.io/index.md

 <br/>
 **Welcome!**

-The Robinson Lab is located at the Jackson Labs and in Berlin.
+The Robinson Lab is primarily located at the Jackson Labs.

-Our group develops the <a href="http:///www.human-phenotype-ontology.org" target="_new2">Human Phenotype Ontology</a> and applications of this ontology to differential diagnositics and genomics analyses.
+Together with the <a href="https://phenomicsberlin.github.io/" target="_new2">Phenomics Berlin Team</a>, our group develops the <a href="http:///www.human-phenotype-ontology.org" target="_new2">Human Phenotype Ontology</a> and applications of this ontology to differential diagnositics and genomics analyses.

 We develop algorithms for exome and genome sequencing, ChIP-seq, immunogenomics, and other genomics applications, Gene Ontology analysis, computational phenotype analysis, as well as various algorithms from the fields of Machine